Bastardkb/TBK-Mini/readme.md

 Please find detailed instructions on how to print the case here: https://docs.bastardkb.com/hc/en-us/articles/360020031180-Print-settings-for-Dactyls

+There are also multiple tents types available, in the `files/tents` folder.
+The recommended one (easiest to print and strongest) is the alien one.

 ## Get a kit from BastardKB

 You can also get a full Kit, including case and all PCBs and electronics required on the shop: